Great Living Chola Temples

-The Great Living Chola Temples is a UNESCO World Heritage Site designation for a group of Chola dynasty era Hindu temples in the Indian state of Tamil Nadu.
+The Great Living Chola Temples is a UNESCO World Heritage Site designation for a group of three Chola dynasty era Hindu temples in the Indian state of Tamil Nadu.
+The temple at Thanjavur was added in the list in 1987, while the other two temples were added in 2004.

 Completed between early 11th and the 12th century CE, the monuments include: